i0Ek3/DesignPatterns/README.md

 External communication with a subsystem must be done through a uniform look and feel object, providing a consistent interface for a set of interfaces in the subsystem.

+### Flyweight

+Use sharing technology to support the reuse of a large number of fine-grained objects effectively.

 ## Behavioral